Your Guide to Navigating the Pre-Med Process

 GAP Year Resources

 Thinking about taking a year off after medical school?
 The GAP year is a great way to broaden your horizons, experience the world, gain more clinical experience or improve your academic credentials.
 The list is almost endless.
 This section gives an exhaustive list of resources regarding the gap year divided into categories.
-It's a great place to start thing about how to use your GAP year.

 Guidelines for Premedical Students Providing Care Abroad